 Jorgensen is in demand as a performer, clinician, adjudicator, and lecturer.
 He has performed by invitation at regional and national conventions for professional organizations such as the North American Saxophone Alliance, College Music Society, and the National Association of College Wind and Percussion Instructors.
 He is currently a member of the Capitol Jazz Orchestra based in Concord, NH, and is lead alto of the Portland Jazz Orchestra, which is based in Portland, ME.
 He does freelance work throughout New England and can regularly be heard performing in a variety of settings in the Seacoast region.

-Jorgensen holds a DMA from the University of Kansas, a Master of Music from the UMKC Conservatory of Music and Dance and a Bachelor of Music from the University of Kansas.
-His teachers have included Vince Gnojek, Tim Timmons, Bobby Watson, and Dan Gailey.
+Jorgensen holds a DMA from the University of Kansas, a Master of Music from the UMKC Conservatory of Music and Dance, and a Bachelor of Music from the University of Kansas.
+His teachers have included Vince Gnojek, Tim Timmons, Bobby Watson, Dan Gailey, and Mike Bartley.